 Luna’s castle is really the hub for all backpackers coming through Panama City and is just excellently located.
 When you stay here, you are a stones throw away from all the splendour of Panama city’s old town: Cinta Costera, the loveliest walkway along the water, cafes, gelaterias, the Mercado de Mariscos, and a dozen rooftop bars.

 Luna’s Castle has it’s own bar downstairs called Relic, which becomes a swinging club frequented by Luna’s guests and locals alike on weekends.
 There’s a happy hour every night from 9-10pm where you can get your hands on a local for beer for the grand price of 50 cents.
-I have met so many people at Luna’s who I then travelled on with and still regard as friends for life (you know who you are Jessica).
+I have met so many people at Luna’s who I then travelled on with and still regard as friends for life.

 Free unlimited pancakes are yours for the taking at breakfast and towels are provided free of charge.
 There are hot showers and a kitchen that’s actually clean.
 You can even choose a dorm room with an ocean view, so the first thing that greets you (whenever you finally wake up) is that much gossiped about Panama City skyline.
 Luna’s Castle is set in a splendid Spanish Colonial building and each dorm bed comes with a fan, individual lamp and privacy curtain that might come in handy when party fatigue sets in.
 Book your stay here.